Teaching in Korea is not the same. Times are a-changing.

 Many made the countries their new homes, arriving fresh out of college to tread footsteps in lands wildly unknown.

-Life outside the box was good to most and great to many.
+Life outside the box was good to most ESL teachers in Asia, and great to many.

 The ex-pat community surged in all of these countries and across the world as the demand for English speakers skyrocketed.
 Broke students from the USA and Canada were paying off their student loans within a few years of teaching English in Korea, while South Africans lived the Life of Riley compared to the one they may have been accustomed to on the wages in their home economy.

-But in recent years, the numbers continue to nosedive.
+But in recent years, gradually declining job numbers in Korea have begun to nosedive.

 Foreign teachers, known as waygooks (외국), continue to come here, but it seems Korea is working her way towards a future without native English teachers.

-There are less job opportunities for people wanting to teach in Korea now.
+There are A LOT less teaching jobs in Korea now.

 When I applied to EPIK in mid-2015, several articles at the time pointed towards the sharp drop in available places on the program.
 Some 400 new recruits at my orientation paled in comparison to previous intakes since the turn of the millennium.

-I was one of many people currently teaching in Korea who interviewed with EPIK for a transfer to Seoul last summer (August 2016).
+I was one of many people currently teaching in Korea who interviewed with EPIK for a transfer to Seoul in August 2016.
 Like the rest, I received the abrupt news that EPIK had made changes to the requirements.

 Those who wanted to transfer to Seoul in August faced stipulations, which rendered it almost impossible to move.
 Transfer applicants faced losing out on some benefits of completing their first year with EPIK.